OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

        and ``password`` credentials.

-    -  ``contrail_container_tag``—the container tag ID for your target Tungsten Fabric release.
-The ``contrail_container_tag`` for any Contrail Release 20 software can be obtained from `README Access to Tungsten Fabric Registry
+    -  ``contrail_container_tag``—the container tag ID for your target OpenSDN release.
+The ``contrail_container_tag`` for any Contrail Release 20 software can be obtained from `README Access to OpenSDN Registry
        20xx <https://www.juniper.net/documentation/en_US/contrail20/information-products/topic-collections/release-notes/readme-contrail-20.pdf>`__  .

-2. Start the Tungsten Fabric Ansible Deployer:
+2. Start the OpenSDN Ansible Deployer:

     ::